Blister Beetles And Horses

 - Gait changes and kidney dysfunction.

-- Frequent play in water with horse's lips and tongue.
+- Frequent play in water with the lips and tongue.

 - Low blood levels of calcium and magnesium.

-- Use first-cutting or fall-harvested alfalfa hay only.
+- Use first-cutting or fall-harvested alfalfa to be certain of it being free of blister beetles.

 - Find out where your alfalfa is from, so you will know when to be especially careful.

-- Feed your horse only small square bales for individual feeding.
+- Feed only small square bales for individual feeding.

-- Divide hay into "flakes" and inspect by hand for blister beetles.
+- Divide hay into "flakes" and inspect for blister beetles.

-- Discard any horse hay with blister beetles present.
+- Discard any hay with blister beetles present.